College of Music, Mahidol University: Administration

-Since the founding of the Mahidol College of Music in 1994, the school has been directed by one man: Sugree Charoensook has served as Dean since the College's opening.
+Since the founding of the Mahidol College of Music in 1994, the school has been directed by one man: Sugree Charoensook has served as Dean since the college's opening.

 Campus and facilities

 The College of Music has four main buildings and fully equipped facilities for teaching, learning and working in all music areas.
 Specific facilities include a 353-seat music auditorium, 200-seat recital hall, two amphitheaters, eight ensemble rehearsal rooms, a cafe stage, 120 individual practice rooms, 80 individual teaching studios, 20 lecture rooms, three class piano rooms, audio visual rooms, MIDI lab, music business lab, three recording studios, music therapy lab, instrument repair and piano technical services lab, and the Jiew Bangsue Music Library.

 Besides the facilities to support academics, the College of Music has a beautiful natural environment.
 The "Musica Arboretum" features over 1,500 trees that are used for making musical instruments throughout Southeast Asia.
 The Artist Residency and Music Business Center contain nine stores selling music scores, books, instruments, as well as residency housing for short-term guests.
 The college has its own restaurant which serves the university community, referred to as Music Square.
-The college operates the "Salaya Link", a shuttle bus service connecting Mahidol University Salaya Campus to the Bangkok BTS Skytrain.
+The college operates the "Salaya Link", a shuttle bus service connecting Mahidol University Salaya Campus to Bang Wa station.

 Prince Mahidol Hall, a 2,000-seat performing arts center that features orchestra, opera, musical theater, and other productions for the benefit of the Mahidol Community and the nation was finished in early 2014 and officially opened in April 2014.

 The Southeast Asia Music Museum is an eight-floor building with over 19,000 square meters of space planned, including exhibit space, storage, lecture and seminar rooms, reception areas, and a performance venue.
 The museum will become the center for the study of Southeast Asian Music, with an expected opening in 2016.

-The International Pre-College Building is an eight-story building built to house the College's Young Artist Music program.
+The International Pre-College Building is an eight-story building built to house the college's Young Artist Music program.
 It will feature dormitory faculties, lecture rooms, rehearsal and performance spaces, individual practice rooms, and recreational facilities.
 The building will be completed in and opened in June 2016.